WintonCentre/kcp/README-core-cljs.md

 The process is controlled by `config.edn`.
 This identifies the path and the format of all organ `.xlsx` files that need to be read in.
 We are using `juxt/aero` to simplify the construction of this configuration file.
 This provides the ability to reference values that were previously defined in the same file, and a mechanism to allow profiling for organ - `:lung` or `:kidney` may be selected at time of writing.

 ### Jacking in from vs-code to work on the *configuration* process
-If jacking in from VS-Code be sure to select `leiningen` with `no alias` and then the `:configuration` profile.
+If jacking in from VS-Code for shadow-cljs be sure to select `leiningen` with `no alias` and then the `:configuration` profile.

 ## Trac Tool Development
 Not sure whether it is going to be possible to develop all organ tools from one repo, but it seems sensible to start that way to avoid duplication.
 So far so good.